djplaner/memex/docs/sense/Teaching/Mathematics/my-approach-to-teaching-digital-technologies.md

 ## Idea bank

+### Creative Coding

+As a potential theme, [[creative-coding]] offers an application of digital technologies that are a little more creative and out of the ordinary than others (e.g. not gaming).
+Also potentially offers ways to touch on the key concepts of digital technologies, including:

+- data representation

+    e.g. [poster](https://www.digitaltechnologieshub.edu.au/media/3fuctust/data-representation_a3_webyr7-10.pdf): bitmaps and visualising sound

 ### Unifying/underlying practices

 From the very earliest lessons embed certain language, practices and processes into what I do

-- Design thinking steps from [[unpicking-technologies-education]] or similar
+- Design thinking steps from [[unpicking-technologies-education]] or similar - see [[unpicking-digital-technologies-hub]]
+- Making the core concepts (see [[unpicking-digital-technologies-hub#Core Concepts]]) into artefacts and practices in the classroom
 - Rubberducking with code and examples
 - me having code and digital solutions I'm working on - having a process to share them